jsinks925-collab/fxjsinks-website/README.md

-elcome to the FXJSINKS Forex teaching website!
+welcome to the FXJSINKS Forex teaching website!
 This project is built with **React** and **Tailwind CSS** to provide a modern, responsive platform where pupils can explore courses, check pricing, and enroll via email.

 ## Features